andverb/xwn-gnosis/docs/wwn-lite/en/combat/actions.md

 **ON TURN ACTION**: Fall prone, speak, draw a Readied object… Limit is @ GM's discretion.

 **INSTANT ACTION**: Fast, simple.
-Can be made outside of an actor's turn.
+Can be made outside an actor's turn.
 Multiple Instants resolve in order GM decides.

 ### Common Combat Actions